Check the rays. Get the most out of your days.

 We all love the relaxed Queensland lifestyle in summer – lots of sunshine, beach trips, swimming, hiking, picnics with friends or maybe even boating and camping.

 Whatever it is that you love about Queensland in summer, unfortunately we have the highest skin cancer rates in the world.
 So, it’s important to check the rays and practice the 5 sun safe behaviours so you can get more out of your days.
+Download the SunSmart app for iOS or Android below to keep track of the UV levels throughout the day and help you stay SunSmart.

 Queensland has one of the highest rates of skin cancer in the world – each year, more than 4000 of us are diagnosed with melanoma.
 The good news is that skin cancer is one of the most preventable cancers, as almost all skin cancers are directly related to your exposure to ultraviolet (UV) radiation.
 This means that by protecting your skin from UV rays, you’re helping to reduce your risk of skin cancer.
 The other good news is that it’s never too late to start!
 Every day you protect your skin, you reduce your risk.